 Key Takeaways

-- The COMT gene influences the metabolism of dopamine, thereby affecting the levels of this neurotransmitter.
+• The COMT gene influences dopamine’s metabolism, thereby affecting this neurotransmitter’s levels.

-- These genetic variations affect the processing of dopamine and other catecholamines, influencing neurotransmitter balance and cognitive functions.
+• These genetic variations affect dopamine processing and other catecholamines, influencing neurotransmitter balance and cognitive functions.

 Frequently Asked Questions